 Following receipt of the final report, hospital staff will be asked to evaluate the process and results of the review.
 Six months later, a final questionnaire will be sent asking about the review’s impact on obstetric and gynecologic care.

-A total fee of $47,500 for a review taking place in 2014 is inclusive of travel, lodging, meals for the review team, as well as remuneration for the team members and a portion of the administrative costs necessary for maintaining the program.
+A total fee of $55,000 for a review taking place in 2015 is inclusive of travel, lodging, and meals for a 5-person review team, as well as remuneration for the team members and a portion of the administrative costs necessary for maintaining the program.
+Additional reviewers may be added to the team for an additional cost of $5,000 per reviewer.
 Fees may be subject to change.

 The VRQC Program brochure contains more details about the process.
 If you would like to learn more about the program, contact the VRQC Manager at firstname.lastname@example.org or call (800) 266-8043.